cmci/HTManalysisCourse/CentreCourseProtocol.md

 This command launches the editor and a new script file.

-Script Editor has ist own menu, and one of them is
+Script Editor has its own menu, and one of them is

 	[Language > Python]